-'The lead provider has developed a comprehensive training programme for mentors which provides a range of useful materials and prompts to support discussion and mentoring sessions.
-Mentors understand their roles and responsibilities, including supporting ECTs by exemplifying by subject, phase and/or setting.'
-(Ofsted, March 2023)
+"The lead provider has developed a comprehensive training programme for mentors which provides a range of useful materials and prompts to support discussion and mentoring sessions.
+Mentors understand their roles and responsibilities, including supporting ECTs by exemplifying by subject, phase and/or setting" (Ofsted, March 2023)

-'ECTs receive effective training and support that enables them to apply what they have learned in the context of their subject, phase or setting.
-ECTs have regular time to reflect with their mentor and are encouraged to articulate clearly how they apply the taught curriculum in their own setting.'
+"ECTs receive effective training and support that enables them to apply what they have learned in the context of their subject, phase or setting.
+ECTs have regular time to reflect with their mentor and are encouraged to articulate clearly how they apply the taught curriculum in their own setting."
 (Ofsted, March 2023)

-1 Your role as Induction Tutor
+1. Your role as Induction Tutor

-First, our sincere thanks for committing to support this Programme, in your role as induction tutor.
-Although you will not be responsible for delivering the Early Career Professional Development Programme in your school, we have arranged for you to have full access to all the information you might need to support the teachers taking part.
-This Welcome Pack includes information from both the ECT and mentor Welcome Packs, so that you have sight of:
+Our sincere thanks for committing to support this programme in your role as induction tutor.
+Induction Tutors play a crucial role in supporting both their Early Career Teachers (ECTs) and mentors.
+We have arranged for you to have full access to all the information you might need to support the teachers taking part in the programme.
+This Welcome Pack includes information from both the ECT and mentor welcome packs to give you sight of:

-- how the Programme is being explained to these participants, and - what training events and other Programme components they will be asked to access.
+- " how the programme is being explained to these participants, and - what training events and other Programme components they will be asked to access.